Atlanta Unsafe Workplace Accident Lawyers

 According to the Bureau of Labor Statistics, private industry employers in Georgia reported over 78,000 nonfatal workplace injuries and illnesses in 2019 alone.
 That’s two and a half injuries for every 100 workers.
 Fatal work injuries that year totaled 207.
 Tragically, these numbers reflect a rising trend in the state over the past decade.

 Employers are required to provide a safe workplace for their employees, and they are liable to their workers for accidents and injuries that occur at work.
 Third parties can also be responsible for causing workplace accidents in many ways as well, in which case injured workers might have claims against their employer as well as the negligent third party.
 Shiver Hamilton Campbell excels in taking on cases of third-party liability and achieving significant verdicts in the most extreme cases of severe personal injury and wrongful death.
-If you or a loved one have been hurt in an Atlanta unsafe workplace, or if you are an attorney needing assistance with a difficult case, call Shiver Hamilton Campbell in Atlanta to discuss your case with our experienced and successful personal injury and wrongful death attorneys.
+If you or a loved one have been hurt in an Atlanta unsafe workplace, or if you are an attorney needing assistance with a difficult case, call Shiver Hamilton Campbell in Atlanta to discuss your case with our experienced and successful Atlanta unsafe workplace accident lawyers.
 There is a reason why so many Georgia lawyers and law firms ask us to help them with their cases; we fight to win and achieve excellent results.

 Government Regulations Demand Safe Work Environments